 My own babies are old enough to drive cars, so I asked a friend with a newborn to try the eClip for me.

-“I love the temperature reading and the app allows you to set a high and low temp.
+Her take: “I love the temperature reading and the app allows you to set a high and low temp.
 If it reaches your set temp, an alarm sounds.
 That’s my favorite part.
 But it did give me a few false alarms when she was right there in the back seat.” — Roxie Patrick

 Me: ** Standing outside teenager daughter’s room. ** Are you cleaning your room?